Tag

 Jacob Roach / Digital Trends

-The you can buy
+The best gaming PC you can buy

 Why you should buy this: It’s a reasonably priced gaming PC with flagship hardware, and it’s fully open for upgrades.